Working in biotechnology means working to improve the planet and people’s lives

 Ion Arocena, CEO of AseBio, has delivered a speech at an event organised as part of the agreement that 3P Biopharmaceuticals has signed with the School of Pharmacy and Nutrition of the University of Navarra to promote training in Biotechnology

-Ion Arocena, CEO of AseBio, has delivered a speech at an event organised as part of the agreement that 3P Biopharmaceuticals has signed with the School of Pharmacy and Nutrition of the University of Navarra to promote training in Biotechnology.
+Ion Arocena, CEO of AseBio, has delivered a speech at an event organised as part of the agreement that 3P Biopharmaceuticals has signed with the School of Pharmacy and Nutrition of the University of Navarra to promote biotechnology careers.

 “Working in biotechnology means working to improve the planet and people’s lives, as it has an impact on 14 of the 17 sustainable development goals of the 2030 agenda“, emphasised Ion Arocena, general director of the Spanish Association of Biocompanies (AseBio), in a talk aimed at students of undergraduate and postgraduate healthcare degrees at the University of Navarra.
 This is the first event organised within the framework of the agreement signed by 3P and the School of Pharmacy and Nutrition of the University of Navarra to promote training and research in the technology and production of new medicines, especially biotechnological ones, and which also includes scholarships and award prizes for the most outstanding students.